alexey-golovin-lumiktech/remoola-turbo-2/docs/PROJECT_DOCUMENTATION.md

 - There is no root `.env.example`; setup is driven by `packages/database-2/.env.example` plus the per-app `apps/*/.env.example` files you actually need.
 - Root `yarn test`, `yarn test:e2e`, and `yarn test:e2e:fast` are local-only entrypoints guarded by `scripts/ensure-local-development.js`.
 - Local test/e2e flows rely on `@remoola/test-db` and Testcontainers, so Docker is an expected prerequisite.
-- `.husky/pre-commit` skips docs-only changes and otherwise runs lint, builds `@remoola/test-db`, then runs maintained unit tests plus `apps/api-v2` fast e2e coverage.
+- `.husky/pre-commit` runs staged Prettier/lint/typecheck/test helpers. `.husky/pre-push` runs affected-workspace lint and fast e2e checks, with a full-root fallback for repo-wide tooling changes.

 ## API (NestJS) - Implemented Features